 We want you to enjoy the galleries at your own pace, so there is no time-limit for your visit.

 How do I get to the Barber?
 Can I park?

-The Barber is on the campus of the University of Birmingham which is served by its own railway station, University Station, two stops from Birmingham New Street, and close to bus routes 1A, 61, 63, X20, X21 and X22.
-Parking (payable) is available every day at the University of Birmingham’s Northeast Car Park at Pritchatts Road.
+The Barber is on the campus of the University of Birmingham, which is served by its own railway station, University station, two stops from Birmingham New Street, and close to bus routes 1A, 61, 63, X20, X21 and X22.
+Parking (payable) is available every day at the University of Birmingham’s multi-storey (no lift) Northeast Car Park at Pritchatts Road.

 Visitors may park for free on campus on Saturdays and Sundays only.
-Blue Badge holders can park on campus every day and in front of the Barber when spaces are available.
-These spaces cannot be pre-booked.
+Blue Badge holders can park on campus every day and in any available space providing the Blue Badge is clearly displayed.
+There are parking bays in front of the Barber, but these cannot be pre-booked.

 Are social distancing measures in place?

 Not for general visits.
 However, we ask you to respect the personal space of other visitors and we are confident that our galleries allow for this mutually courteous behaviour without specific limits or one-way routes.
 Group sizes for events are still limited to avoid crowding and to enhance the quality of the experience.

 Can I maintain good hygiene on my visit?